soedinglab/MMseqs/README.md

 To compile from source, you will need:

-  * a recent C and C++ compiler (We suggest GCC 4.4 or later).
+  * a recent C and C++ compiler (Minimum requirement is GCC 4.4.
+GCC 4.8 or later is recommended).

 ### Memory Requirements
-When using mmseqs the available memory limits the size of database you will be able to compute.
+When using MMseqs the available memory limits the size of database you will be able to compute.
 We recommend at least 128 GB of RAM so you can compute databases up to 50.000.000 entries:

 You can calculate the memory requirements in bytes for L columns and N rows using the following formula:

         M = (4*N*L + 8*a^k) byte

-MMseqs stores an index table and two auxiliary arrays, which have a total size of M.
+MMseqs stores an index table and two auxiliary arrays, which have a total size of M byte.

 For a database containing N sequences with an average length L, the memory consumption of the index table is `(4*N*L) byte`.
 Note that the memory consumption grows linearly with the number of the sequences N in the database.